JetBrains/kotlin-web-site/docs/reference/control-flow.md

 }
 ```

-When matches its argument against all branches consequently until some branch condition is satisfied.
-When is an expression and results in satisfied branch's right hand side.
-If some of its branches return result in a value of type Unit, the whole expression has type Unit.
+*when*{: .keyword } matches its argument against all branches consequently until some branch condition is satisfied.
+*when*{: .keyword } is an expression and results in the satisfied branch's right hand side.
+If some of its branches return result in a value of type `Unit`, the whole expression has type `Unit`.
-Note that the else branch is mandatory, unless the compiler can prove that all possible cases are covered with branch conditions.
+Note that the *else*{: .keyword } branch is mandatory, unless the compiler can prove that all possible cases are covered with branch conditions.

 If many cases should be handled in the same way, the branch conditions may be combined with a comma